awangui/DeclutterKe/README.md

 - **Search and filter**: Quickly find specific items using search and filter functionalities.
 - **mpesa payment (ongoing)**:Pay for a listing using M-pesa
 - **User-friendly interface**: Enjoy a clean and user-friendly interface that makes organizing your belongings a breeze.

-See the [open issues](https://github.com/awangui/DeclutterKe.git/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>